Mochimochi07/Readme/FAQ/FAQS.md

 •Are there other programming languages?

->Well, there are tons of programming languages i currently learn and you cant see it here by the way.
+>Well, there are tons of programming languages i currently learn i and i recently acquired old books about it like assembly,clipper,etc.
+>you cant see it here by the way.
-Just data privacy. i post other things here like in golang and javascript PUBLICLY knowing that here are already existing templates for those things. and i dont post things publicly where people can sell it easily. the ideas came from my curiosity while i do my thing through hardwork.
+Just data privacy.
+the ideas came from my curiosity while i do my thing through hardwork.

+•How did you made your username?

+>I used my own childhood favorite food.
+I know mochi is a japanese rice cake and i do know in my stomach that i want to try some of those in the future. i just like rice cakes and i found about Charlotte Katakuri in One Piece.
+Yeah, the one that can see through the future and has rice cake power. i just saw that we were quite similar. thats just how i made it.